npg70/galbreath-old/people/galbraith-david-stewart-1782.md

 familysearch: https://www.familysearch.org/tree/person/details/KZDT-66V
 ---
 ***David Stewart Galbraith***, son of *Daniel Torquil Galbraith*, Laird of Machrehanish and *Maragaret Stuart* (dau. of Archibald Stuart, Esq., of Askomibeg); b.
 1780.[^birth]

+Hmmm maybe another marriage and children....

+> GALBREATH JOHN SAYERS son of DAVID STEWART GALBREATH MARGARET MCKEIGH 14/03/1811 @ Greenock or Old West.
+> transcription says DWG was a "writer", so I suspect the same person.

 He married at Edinburgh Parish, Edinburgh, Midlothian, Scotland 8 Jun 1812 to **Elizabeth Fraser**, daughter of *James Fraser*.[^marriage]

 Moved to Campbeltown around prior to 1813.
 He was a lawyer and frequently present in Kirk Sessions in Campbeltown.

 https://www.ancestry.com/family-tree/person/tree/17980335/person/617967166/facts

+Child of David Steward Galbreath and Margaret McKeigh:

+1. *John Sayers Galbreath*, bp 14 Mar 1811, Greenock or Old West[^jsg-birth]

 Children of David and Elizabeth (Fraser) Galbreath, all baptized at Campbeltown:[^oprchildren]